 The Consumer Financial Protection Bureau has created a tool where tenants and landlords can search for the available programs by locality: www.consumerfinance.gov/renthelp.

-Apply for rental assistance as quickly as you can, since the process of getting the money may take weeks or months.
+Apply for rental assistance as quickly as you can.
 If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application pending.

 Depending on the program in your area, your landlord might need to cooperate with the program for you to receive assistance, and the program will pay the rental assistance to the landlord or property management company directly.
 In other places, if your landlord does not cooperate with the program or send in required forms, the program will pay the tenant directly.
 If your landlord does not cooperate with the program, ask if it’s possible for the assistance to be issued to you instead.